moubi/react-button/README.md

 ```
 in the project's root folder.

-To run the app in the development mode:
+Run the app in dev mode by:
 ```
 yarn start
 ```
-Then open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+Then open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Running the tests
 ```